Skyline Park

 Preface

-It has been a while since I visited Bad Wörishofen and their local amusement park the last time.
-Back then, I did a small internship at Gerstlauer Amusement Rides in nearby Münsterhausen and stayed at a friend’s house for quite some time.
-Since then, Skyline Park nearly doubled in size and some interesting rides came and go.
+It has been a while since I last visited Bad Wörishofen and its local amusement park.
+Back then I did a small internship at Gerstlauer Amusement Rides in nearby Münsterhausen and stayed with a friend for a while.
+Since then, Skyline Park has almost doubled in size and some interesting rides have come and gone.

 Skyline Park

-As Skyline Park is one of the few theme parks, where a ride on a Funtime Slingshot is included in the entrance fee, I started my day in this area of the park.
-However, due to strong winds, the Sky Shot would not open on the day of my visit.
+As Skyline Park is one of the few theme parks where a ride on the Funtime Slingshot is included in the admission price, I started my day in this area of the park.
+However, due to strong winds, the Sky Shot was not open on the day of my visit.

-Also, the nearby Caripro Gyroflyer Sky Rider had some issues during its test run and had to be towed back to the station.
-The unique suspended spinning coaster did not run at all for the remaining time of my visit.
+The nearby Caripro Gyroflyer Sky Rider also had some problems during its test run and had to be towed back to the station.
+The unique suspended spinning coaster did not operate at all for the remainder of my visit.

 Sky Spin

-As the queue for the Wiegang Bobkartbahn Bob Racing hardly moved at all, we continue our way to the spinning coaster Sky Spin.
-I rode this Maurer SC2000 twice on my only visit to the Oktoberfest in Munich so far.
-Back then the ride was still known as Cyber Space and was operated by the Kaiser family.
-Between 2003 and 2012, the ride was known as Whirlwind in the English Camelot Theme Park.
-After the park’s closure, the ride moved to Skyline Park in 2013 and continued to entertain its riders ever since.
-Unfortunately, the ride became quite jerky over time, which is a bit of a surprise when compared it to other installations of its kind.
+With the queue for the Bob Racing bobkart track barely moving, we set off for the Sky Spin spinning coaster.
+I rode this Maurer SC2000 twice on my only visit to the Oktoberfest in Munich.
+Back then the ride was known as Cyber Space and was operated by the Kaiser family.
+Between 2003 and 2012 the ride was known as Whirlwind at Camelot Theme Park in England.
+After the park closed, the ride moved to Skyline Park in 2013 and has been entertaining riders ever since.
+Unfortunately, the ride has become quite jerky over time, which is a bit of a surprise when you compare it to other rides of its kind.

 Sky Dragster

-Passing the Schwarzkopf Wild Cat Nostalgische Achterbahn, which I was not allowed to ride as a single rider (probably because of the Covid-19 rules), we now encounter another roller coaster made by Maurer.
-Skyline Park has a good connection to the Munich based manufacturer, which is why you can find two of their prototype coasters within the park.
+Passing the Schwarzkopf Wild Cat Nostalgische Achterbahn, which I was not allowed to ride as a single rider (probably because of the Covid-19 rules), we now come to another coaster made by Maurer.
+Skyline Park has a good relationship with the Munich-based manufacturer, so you can find two of their prototypes at the park.
 The first one was the SkyWheel and the second one is the Spike Coaster Sky Dragster.

 The Sky Dragster is currently the only Spike Coaster in operation.
-Its design is a mixture between the classic Steeplechase coaster and a powered coaster, although the position of the rider is quite close to the rail.
-The cars are directly driven by a cogwheel which runs along a gear rack attached to the side of the track.
-Due to this configuration, a rollback is not possible, thereby the track can be bend in all different kind of crazy manoeuvres – it is even possible to accelerate the vehicle along a vertical stretch of track, which is otherwise quite complex to achieve on conventional track designs.
-Like a Bobkartbahn by Wiegand, the rider can control the speed of the vehicle and a control system adjusts the distance between the cars when needed.
-Moreover, everything is surveyed by the system, which on the one hand gives you a remarkably high security, but on the other hand led to a lot of issues during the first seasons of the coaster.
+Its design is a cross between a classic steeplechase coaster and a powered coaster, although the rider’s position is quite close to the track.
+The cars are powered directly by a cogwheel running on a rack mounted on the side of the track.
+Because of this configuration, there is no rollback, so the track can be twisted into all sorts of crazy manoeuvres – it is even possible to accelerate the car along a vertical section of track, which is otherwise quite difficult to achieve on conventional track designs.
+Just like a Wiegand bobkart track, the rider can control the speed of the car and a control system adjusts the distance between the cars as needed.
+In addition, everything is monitored by the system, which on the one hand provides a remarkably high level of safety, but on the other hand has caused a lot of problems in the coaster’s early seasons.

-On the day of my visit, the coaster was running without issues.
-The track at Skyline Park features a long straight just after the station before you enter a horseshoe turn.
-This is directly followed by a 360° righthand curve.
-Two hills in a double-up fashion join immediately after.
-On the other side of the layout, you then enter a strangely banked upwards leading spiral.
-After a descend back to the station level, you then run through a very tight s-bend, before reaching the station.
-A second lap follows.
+On the day of my visit, the coaster was running smoothly.
+The track at Skyline Park has a long straight out of the station before entering a horseshoe turn.
+This is immediately followed by a 360° right turn.
+Two double-up hills follow immediately after.
+On the other side of the track you enter a strangely banked uphill spiral.
+After a descent back to station level, you run through a very tight s-bend before reaching the station.
+A second round follows.

 I really like the acceleration of the Spike Coaster.
-Compared to conventional powered coasters, the system is far less inert.
-The only thing I did not liked too much is the slow pacing on most of the elements on the Sky Dragster.
-I know that this is to limit the forces on the rider, yet it is kind of hilarious to allow a system to have a high degree of flexibility on the track design when you must regulate it massively to do so.
-However, if your design for the most part consists of straight sections, then this system is fine.
-Therefore, it does not surprise me, that the Spike Coaster will be most likely to be found exclusively on Cruise Ships like the Carnaval Mardi Gras.
-For a theme park, the low capacity of the ride is not at all justifiable, unless you are Mirabilandia and want to gain some extra revenue due to your fast pass system.
+The system is much less sluggish compared to conventional powered coasters.
+The only thing I did not like too much was the slow speed of most of the elements on the Sky Dragster.
+I know this is done to limit the forces on the rider, but it is kind of funny to allow a system to have a high degree of flexibility in track design when you have to regulate it massively to do so.
+However, if your design is mostly straight, then this system is fine.
+So I am not surprised that the Spike Coaster is most likely to be found exclusively on cruise ships like the Carnaval Mardi Gras.
+For a theme park, the low capacity of the ride is not justifiable at all, unless you are Mirabilandia and want to make some extra money with your fast pass system.

 Sky Circle and Wildwasser 3

-In the same corner as the Sky Dragster, you can find the Zamperla Turbo Force Sky Circle, as well as the large transportable log flume Wildwasser 3 by Mack Rides.
-It is the second transportable log flume of the park owner who found its way to Skyline Park.
-The first one was the Pirateninsel, which now have found a new home at Eiffelpark in Rhineland-Palatinate.
-The Wildwasser 3 was the largest log flume to be found on the German fair circuit and therefore features three shot rides, whereby the first one is being done backwards.
+In the same corner as the Sky Dragster is the Zamperla Turbo Force Sky Circle and the large transportable log flume Wildwasser 3 by Mack Rides.
+This is the park owner’s second transportable log flume to make its way to Skyline Park.
+The first one was the Pirateninsel, which has now found a new home at the Eiffelpark in Rhineland-Palatinate.
+Wildwasser 3 was the largest log flume to be found at a German amusement park and as a result has three drops, the first of which is backwards.

 Allgäuflieger

-Close to the Wildwasser 3, you can find the world’s largest Star Flyer.
-The chain swing Allgäuflieger offers a wide view onto open fields, the mountains and of course the Skyline Park just underneath.
-Due to strong winds, I had to give the ride a miss.
+Close to Wildwasser 3 is the world’s largest Star Flyer.
+The chain swing Allgäuflieger offers a wide view of open fields, the mountains and of course Skyline Park just below.
+Due to strong winds I had to cancel the ride.

 High Fly

-A ride which I gave voluntarily a miss is the large inverting pendulum ride High Fly by SBF Visa, as I was already punctured by their restraints the day before on the Papageienflug at Tatzmania Löffingen and I did not want to risk it again.
-The High Fly is currently the largest inverting pendulum ride in Germany, but that record could be broken easily if a park is interested in doing so.
+One ride that I voluntarily skipped was the large inverting pendulum ride High Fly by SBF Visa, as I had already been punctured by their restraints the day before on the Papageienflug at Tatzmania Löffingen and did not want to risk it again.
+The High Fly is currently the largest inverting pendulum ride in Germany, but this record could easily be broken if a park is interested.

 Sky Rafting

-The next ride on our path through the park is Sky Rafting, formally known as Wild ‘n Wet.
-The transportable water ride by ART Engineering starts off with a vertical lift.
-Once at the top, a long slide section is initiated.
-Due to the curvy layout, the boats start to rotate heavily.
-A short drop nearby the end of the slide section comes a bit by surprise, as nobody in the boat knows who will get wet.
+The next ride on our way through the park is Sky Rafting, formerly known as Wild ‘n Wet.
+The transportable water ride by ART Engineering starts with a vertical lift.
+Once at the top, a long slide section begins.
+Due to the curvy layout, the boats start to rotate strongly.
+A short drop at the end of the slide comes as a bit of a surprise as no one in the boat knows who is going to get wet.

 Kids Spin

-Not as unpredictable, yet kind of spiny is the small spinning coaster Kids Spin.
-The small coaster by SBF Visa comes in the proven 3 loop layout, whereby upward leading curves to the right always lead into a downwards leading curve to the left.
-Due to the constant change in curvature, the cars can get a good spin.
-After several round, the train then comes to a stop in the station and the cars must be manually turned back into position before you can exit the ride.
+Not quite as unpredictable, but still a bit spiky, is the small spinning coaster Kids Spin.
+The small coaster from SBF Visa has the well known 3 loop layout, where the right leading curves always lead into a left leading curve.
+Due to the constant change of curvature, the cars can get into a good spin.
+After several loops the train comes to a halt in the station and the cars have to be turned back into position manually before you can exit the ride.

 Geisterschlange

-Passing the large thrill coaster SkyWheel, we now have a look onto the ghost train Geisterschlange.
-The old ride by the showman Lehmann has found its retirement home at Skyline Park.
-The ride is simply a beauty of a ghost train and it is nice to see that it gets preserved for the future in an amusement park like Skyline Park.
+Passing the big SkyWheel coaster, we take a look at the Geisterschlange ghost train.
+The old ride from showman Lehmann has found its retirement home at Skyline Park.
+The ride is simply a beauty of a ghost train and it is nice to see it being preserved for the future in an amusement park like Skyline Park.

 Zero Gravity